digitaldelinquent/homelab/README.md

 - Pi-Hole: Used for Ad-Blocking and a local DNS.
 - Syncthing: Used to sync files across devices and backup files.
 - VaultWarden: Used to maintain a backup copy of a bitwarden vault.
-- Uptime Kuma: Used to monitor services and their uptime.

 This repo is still under construction, but will mainly be used to setup a home server to backup and sync files across devices via syncthing and to keep a local